LibraStack/UnityMvvmToolkit/README.md

 ## :pencil: About

-The **UnityMvvmToolkit** is a package that allows you to bind UI elements in your `UI Document` or `Canvas` to data sources in your app.
+The **UnityMvvmToolkit** allows you to use data binding to establish a connection between the app UI and the data it displays.
+This is a simple and consistent way to achieve clean separation of business logic from UI.
 Use the samples as a starting point for understanding how to utilize the package.

 Key features:
 - Runtime data-binding